IICRC WRT - Water Damage Restoration Technician Course

 The IICRC WRT certification is often the first class students take in their restoration industry education.
 The Water Restoration Technician course will give you the foundation of mitigation and water damage restoration.
 Anyone can take the WRT class, there are no prerequisites or experience required!

 After taking this course, students will have the opportunity to take the IICRC exam.
 After passing the exam, the student will receive their certification.
-Our WRT course prepares students for the exam following class and, more importantly, for real-world applications.
+Our course prepares students for the exam following class and, more importantly, for real-world applications.

 IICRC WRT is Required for the Master Water Restorer Designation

-The Water Restoration Technician is a required certification to earn the IICRC Master Water Restorer designation.
+This course is a required certification to earn the IICRC Master Water Restorer designation.

 Safety